ga-dc/outcomes/roadmap/week07/readme.md

 ## Framing: (5/5)

-Everyone’s brand is different and unique; it is how you present yourself that matters!
+Everyone’s brand is different and unique; it is how you present yourself that matters.
 We all get nerves and feel self-conscious during interviews.
 The best way to combat this is to practice and be prepared!

-Negotiating can be hard and intimidating!
+Negotiating can be hard and intimidating.
 No matter how many times you have negotiated, how much money you have, or if you are an employer or job seeker - we are all weird about money!
 We’ll give you the tools and practice today to make this process less intimidating for you.

 We do: (10/15)